doragasu/mk3-prog-cli/README.md

 ```

 # Authors
 This program has been written by doragasu.
-You can find me on Twitter at @@doragasu.
+You can find me on Twitter at \@doragasu.

 # Contributions
 Contributions are welcome.
 If you find a bug please open an issue, and if you have implemented a cool feature/improvement, please send a pull request.